 Main House – Beauvoir

-Flag of the Confederacy High Over Beauvoir View of the Gulf from the Front Porch of Beauvoir
+Confederacy High Over Beauvoir View of the Gulf from the Front Porch of

 The Biloxi Lighthouse, built in 1948, is among the earliest cast iron lighthouses built in the United States.
 The lighthouse stands guard over the twenty-six miles of Gulf coastline.
 There were several female light keepers and the beacon has shown continuously since 1848 except for a brief period during the Civil War when the lens was hidden by the local home guard.
 The Biloxi light was electrified in 1926 and is currently maintained by the City of Biloxi as an historic site.
 It is reputed to be one of the most photographed objects in the South.